Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

-At this stage of theoretical study of the angular anisotropy, it seems important to demonstrate that the approach we have proposed makes it possible to correctly describe the scale of the effect.
-Besides, in the case of the $^{236}$U$(n,f)$ reaction, we restrict ourselves to calculating the angular anisotropy of fragments in the neutron energy range from 3 MeV and higher, where we can expect that the angular anisotropy of fission fragments of the 1st chance is described by within the statistical model.
-Our attempts to reproduce the angular anisotropy of fragments in the $^{237}$Np$(n,f)$ and $^{240}$Pu$(n,f)$ reactions at low neutron energies were rather unsuccessful; so that the region below 3 MeV requires separate efforts.
-We also note that in the region we have considered from 3 MeV and above, a dominant contribution to the angular distribution of fragments (\ref{8}) is made only by the term proportional to the coefficient $A_2$, so that the quantity $W(0^{\circ})/W(90^{\circ})$ completely describes the angular distribution.
+This paper presents the results of calculating the angular anisotropy $W(0^{\circ})/W(90^{\circ})$ for the reaction $^{236}$U$(n, f)$ in the neutron energy range from 3 MeV and higher, where the angular anisotropy of fission fragments is described in terms of a statistical model.
+Note that in this energy region, the dominant contribution to the angular distribution of fragments (\ref{8}) is made only by the term proportional to the coefficient $A_2$, so that the quantity $W(0^{\circ} ) /W(90^{\circ})$ completely describes the angular distribution.
+The calculation was carried out with the same parameters as the calculation of the fission cross section.